ITU-DASYALab/public/IoT_2019/Assignment1.md

 We have an InfluxDB available on the server training.itu.dk -

-and you may request accunts on that server (just give us your public ssh key).
+and you may request accounts on that server (just give us your public ssh key).

 ```
 sebastian@training:~$ influx